mitre/emass_client/docs/developers.md

   ```
   openapi-generators/openapitools-generator-action@v1
   ```
+#### Using Docker

-An OpenAPI Generator CLI Docker Image solution is available and documented [here](https://github.com/OpenAPITools/openapi-generator#16---docker) as a Public Pre-built Docker image.
+An OpenAPI Generator CLI Docker Image solution is available and documented here as a [Public Pre-built Docker image](https://github.com/OpenAPITools/openapi-generator#16---docker).

+Available options are:

+- Use the official CLI
+    ```
+    docker pull openapitools/openapi-generator-cli
+    ```
+ - Run openapi-generator as a web service
+    ```
+    docker pull openapitools/openapi-generator-online
+    docker run -d -e GENERATOR_HOST=http://12.34.56.78 -p 80:8080 openapitools/openapi-generator-online
+    ```
+      (where 12.34.56.78 is your server IP address)

 ---